 This has resulted in continuous work even during Qatar’s extremely hot summers.
 Average temperatures in the long summer between May and September consistently cross 50 degrees Celsius, making it unbearable even for those who are indoors.
 Yet, the Qatari government has done little to nothing to prevent heat and exhaustion deaths from occurring.
 To make things worse, official government records do not accurately report work-related deaths and fudge the causes for death in an attempt to wipe their hands of any responsibility.
 Initial reports from 2012 by the Qatari government revealed that 520 people, mostly South Asians had died while involved in construction work.
 Human Rights Watch discovered that around 385 of those deaths had no explanations given or investigations done by the Qatari government.
 Many more had died to due natural causes such as heart attacks and cardiac arrests, but these deaths weren’t part of government records either.

 Vision for the Qatar Foundation Stadium.
-Source
+From WikiMedia Commons

 Qatar’s lack of interest in publishing official records of work-related deaths has resulted in numerous media agencies trying to estimate these figures.
 However, this has resulted in a government crackdown of attempts by prominent agencies such as the BBC to gather figures, by arresting teams of journalists investigating the matter.
 The Washington Post reported the alarming number of worker deaths in Qatar so far and compared it to the number of workers who died in recent sporting events such as the Olympics and other World Cups.
-The report stated that an estimated 1200 workers have already died on site, with the report not including figures since 2013.
+The report stated that an estimated 1200 workers have already died on-site, with the report not including figures since 2013.
 In comparison, less than 100 people died in total while working on projects related to 6 major sporting events like the Summer and Winter Olympics and the World Cups, over the past 10-15 years.
 A majority of the workers who perished were from India and Nepal and these numbers were retrieved by the International Trades Union Confederation from the embassies of the two countries.

-What the future holds for Qatar?
+What does the future hold for Qatar?